tom-howard/ros/content/amr31001/lab2.md

 **ROS Nodes**

-* Are executable programs that perform specific robot tasks and operations.
+* Are executable programs (Python, C++ scripts) that perform specific robot tasks and operations.
 * Typically, there'll be many ROS Nodes running on a robot simultaneously in order to make it work.
 * We can create our own Nodes on top of what's already running, to add extra functionality.
 * You may recall that we created our own ROS Node in Python, to make our TurtleBot3 Waffle follow a square motion path.

+FIGURE

 **Topics and Messages**